Nitrate and nitrite poisoning of livestock

 Non-ruminants, such as horses and pigs, have no mechanism for converting nitrate to nitrite in their digestive tracts and so are not in danger of getting nitrite poisoning from an excessive intake of nitrate.
 However, they are highly susceptible to oral intake of nitrite (for example, in mouldy hay) because they cannot convert the nitrite to ammonia.

-Signs of nitrite poisoning
+Signs of nitrate and nitrite poisoning in livestock

 Depending on the severity, the signs of nitrite poisoning might include: